 Bond Covenants allow for the issuance of additional debt, on parity, as to lien on the net revenues of the System provided certain net earnings ratio(s) conditions are met.
 The major criteria are that all estimated future annual net earnings of the system must be at least 1.10 times the highest combined debt service requirement.
-The current debt service structure essentially remains level reaching maximum annual debt service in 2025 of \$11.4 million and declining after 2030.
+The current debt service structure essentially reaches a maximum annual debt service in 2022 and 2023 of \$15.3 million and declining after 2030.
 Note this calculation is based on the scheduled 2015 Series B bond maturities excluding the mandatory redemption date at June 1, 2030.
-During fiscal year 2020, the Authority's current debt coverage ratio, including tap fees, was 2.4.
-The maximum annual debt (MAD) service level is at 2.4.
+During fiscal year 2020, the Authority's current debt coverage ratio, including tap fees, was 2.1.
+The maximum annual debt (MAD) service level is at 2.1.